JamPonsar/Bank-Customer-Churn-Analysis/README.md

 Using the [Bank Customer Churn dataset from Kaggle](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn), which includes customer demographics, account details, product usage, and whether they churned.

-## What I Found

-A few interesting patterns emerged:

-- **Geography matters**: Germany has 2x the churn rate of France or Spain (32% vs 16%)
-- **Activity is key**: Inactive members churn at nearly double the rate of active ones
-- **Complaints are a red flag**: Customers who complained show dramatically higher churn
-- **Age patterns**: Middle-aged customers (40-60) churn more than younger or older segments
-- **Product paradox**: Having more products doesn't always mean more loyalty - customers with 3-4 products actually showed higher churn

 ## Analysis Approach

 The notebook walks through: